-5.1 Results for Main sequence stars
+5.1 Results for main-sequence stars

-In order to calculate the orbital evolution by solving (1) - (4) it is necessary to evaluate the overlap integrals for the stellar model under consideration (Chernov 2017).
-We show overlap integrals, Q_k , obtained for our models of main sequence stars in Fig. 8.
-For all models Q_k is found to sharply decrease as $\omega{j=j(k)}$ decreases.
+In order to calculate the orbital evolution by solving equations (1)-(4) it is necessary to evaluate the overlap integrals for the stellar model under consideration (Chernov 2017).
+We show overlap integrals, Q_k , obtained for our models of MS stars in Fig. 8.
+For all models, Q_k is found to sharply decrease as $\omega{i=i(k)}$ decreases.